An ACT Government Website

 Stage 2B alignment

-The image displays the Light Rail Stage 2B proposed route
+Light Rail Stage 2B alignment

 Community benefits